Curzon Cinemas: Current

+Former

 Franchised locations

 Curzon Cinemas have also franchised their name and operate in partnership with a number of other locations.

 Future locations

-Curzon intends to reopen its Chelsea cinema (which was closed in May 2018) in 2023 after the site is redeveloped by Cadogan Estates.
+Curzon intends to reopen its Chelsea cinema (which was closed in May 2018) after the site is redeveloped by Cadogan Estates.
+They are also planning to open a new cinema in Hammersmith.

 Related companies

-Curzon Film is a sister company of Curzon Cinemas.
+Curzon Film is a sister company of Curzon Cinemas, originally formed as Artificial Eye in 1976 and acquired by the group in 2006.
 They cover acquisition, production and distribution rights to films across the UK and Ireland.
+Artificial Eye was relaunched as a separate label of the group in 2024.

-Curzon Home Cinema, a video on demand service.
+Curzon Home Cinema is a video on demand service launched in 2010.